Þórbergur Þórðarson: Key years

-The 1934 trial for offending Nazis

 In January 1934, Þórbergur wrote a series of essays for the socialist daily Alþýðublaðið, titled "The Nazis' Sadistic Appetite" ("Kvalaþorsti nazista").
 Iceland's public prosecutor filed charges against Þórðarson for supposedly offensive clauses in the article, one of which labelled Adolf Hitler "a sadist".
 The Supreme Court of Iceland agreed with the prosecutor and found the author guilty of "derogating a foreign nation".
 The court sentenced Þórbergur to pay a fine of 200 krónur.

 English translations

 The relatively little of Þórbergur's work which has been translated into English consists mainly of fragments from his larger works.
 Portions of Íslenzkur aðall (1938) were published as In Search of My Beloved in 1967.
 In recent years, Professor Julian Meldon D'arcy has translated a fragment from Bréf til Láru (1924) as a short story, titled "When I got pregnant", as well as the first full book to appear in English translation: The Stones Speak (2012), Þórbergur's childhood memoirs, originally published as Steinarnir tala in 1956.
 Further translations are in progress.